raviqqe/raviqqe.github.io/src/pages/resume.md

 - Term: Mar 2015 - Apr 2015, Japan
 - Position: Intern

-- Implemention of a cutting machine simulator in MATLAB from scratch with a supervisor specialized in cutting engineering.
+- Implemented a cutting machine simulator in MATLAB from scratch with supervision of a specialist in cutting engineering.
 - The simulator analyzed smoothness of cut surfaces of certain materials are expected to be with specific cutting machines.

 ## Technology Stack